-Visit us at www.standardgrain.com or email firstname.lastname@example.org for more information!
+Visit us online at www.standardgrain.com or email firstname.lastname@example.org for more information!

 Standard Grain, Inc.